Cesar Chavez: Childhood: 1927–1945

 Cesario Estrada Chavez was born in Yuma, Arizona on March 31, 1927.
-He was named for his paternal grandfather, Cesario Chavez, a Mexican who had crossed into Texas in 1898.
-Cesario had established a successful wood haulage business near Yuma and in 1906 bought a farm in the Sonora Desert's North Gila Valley.
+He was named after his paternal grandfather, Cesario Chavez, a Mexican who had crossed into Texas in 1898.
+Cesario had established a successful wood haulage business near Yuma, and in 1906 bought a farm in the Sonora Desert's North Gila Valley.
 Cesario had brought his wife Dorotea and eight children with him from Mexico; the youngest, Librado, was Cesar's father.
 Librado married Juana Estrada Chavez in the early 1920s.
 Born in Ascensión, Chihuahua, she had crossed into the U.S. with her mother as a baby.
 They lived in Picacho, California before moving to Yuma, where Juana worked as a farm laborer and then an assistant to the chancellor of the University of Arizona.
 Librado and Juana's first child, Rita, was born in August 1925, with their first son, Cesar, following nearly two years later.
-In November 1925, Librado and Juana bought a series of buildings near to the family home which included a pool hall, store, and living quarters.
-They soon fell into debt and were forced to sell these assets, in April 1929 moving into the galera storeroom of Librado's parental home, then owned by the widowed Dorotea.
+Chavez also had three younger siblings.
+In November 1925, Librado and Juana bought a series of buildings near the family home which included a pool hall, store, and living quarters.
+They soon fell into debt and were forced to sell these assets.
+By April 1929, they moved into the galera storeroom of Librado's parental home, then owned by the widowed Dorotea.

-Chavez was raised in what his biographer Miriam Pawel called "a typical extended Mexican family"; she noted that they were "not well-off, but they were comfortable, well clothed, and never hungry".
-The family spoke in Spanish, and he was raised as a Roman Catholic, with his paternal grandmother Dorotea largely overseeing his religious instruction; his mother Juana engaged in forms of folk Catholicism, being a devotee of Santa Eduviges.
+Chavez was raised in what his biographer Miriam Pawel called "a typical extended Mexican family"; she noted that they were "not well-off, but they were comfortable, well-clothed, and never hungry".
+The family spoke Spanish, and he was raised as a Roman Catholic, with his paternal grandmother Dorotea largely overseeing his religious instruction.
+His mother Juana engaged in forms of folk Catholicism, being a devotee of Santa Eduviges.
 As a child, Chavez was nicknamed "Manzi" in reference to his fondness for manzanilla tea.
 To entertain himself, he played handball and listened to boxing matches on the radio.
-One of six children, he had two sisters, Rita and Vicki, and two brothers, Richard and Librado.
+One of five children, he had two sisters, Rita and Vicki, and two brothers, Richard and Librado.